JonJagger/cyber-dojo/md/misc.md

 notes
 -----
-  * http://vimeo.com/15104374 has a video of me doing the Roman Numerals exercise in Ruby in a very early version of cyber-dojo
+  * https://vimeo.com/104548135 has a video of me doing the Roman Numerals exercise in Ruby in cyber-dojo
-  * http://vimeo.com/8630305 has a video of an even earlier version of cyber-dojo I submitted as a proposal to the Software Craftsmanship conference 2010.
   * When I started cyber-dojo I didn't know any ruby, any rails, or any javascript (and not much css or html either).
 I'm self-employed so I've have no-one to pair with (except google) while developing this